Robin Harper

 Robin Charles Moreton Harper, FRSSA (born 4 August 1940) is a Scottish politician, who was a Member of the Scottish Parliament (MSP) for the Lothians region (1999–2011).

 He was co-convener of the Scottish Greens (2004–2008).

 Harper became an MSP in the first elections to the Scottish Parliament in 1999, the first ever elected Green parliamentarian in the United Kingdom.

 Early life and career

 Harper was born in Thurso, Caithness.
 He was educated at St Marylebone Grammar School and Elgin Academy, Moray.
 He graduated from the University of Aberdeen in 1962.
 He worked as an English teacher in Kenya, then a Modern Studies teacher at Boroughmuir High School, Edinburgh.

 Harper was a member of Lothian Children's Panel 1985–1988 and Lothian Health Council 1993–1998.

 Political career

 Harper joined the Ecology Party's Scottish branch in 1985.
-At the time, the branch only had 35 members, and its AGM that year was held in his flat.
-He was elected unopposed as its convenor and secretary, and remained a leading figure as it became first the UK-wide Green Party, then the independent Scottish Greens.
+At the time the branch had only 35 members and its AGM that year was held in his flat.
+He was elected unopposed as its convenor and secretary and remained a leading figure as it became first the UK-wide Green Party then the independent Scottish Greens.

 He stood, unsuccessfully, as a Green candidate in the 1995 Perth and Kinross by-election, and for Edinburgh Pentlands in the 1997 United Kingdom general election, finishing seventh and sixth respectively.